MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`kubectlOutput`** - **Output variable name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the name of the variable in which the output of the command should be saved.
+Name of the variable in which output of the command should be saved.
 <!-- :::editable-content-end::: -->
 <br>